 manage the business of development of the Dagachhu Project was approved by the Royal Government of Bhutan on April 27, 2007.
 Dagachhu Hydro Power Corporation Limited (DHPC) was incorporated under the Companies Act of the Kingdom of Bhutan 2000 on May 13, 2008 to undertake the construction of the project.

 The Dagachhu Hydropower Project is located on the left bank of the Dagachhu river in Dagana Dzongkhag.
 The project site is approx. 11km upstream of the confluence of Dagachhu and Sankosh.
 The project is located in Kana, Khebisa and Goshi.

 The business affairs of DHPC are managed under the direction of a Chairperson and a Board of Directors nominated by the shareholders.
 The Chief Executive Officer of the company manages the day to day affairs under the direction of the Board.
-The manpower of DHPC is as follows;

 The project was approved for implementation at an estimated cost of US$ 201.50 million, corresponding to Nu.
 8.16 billion at 60:40 debt equity ratio.
 This is the first hydropower project in the Kingdom being financed through Public -Private partnership.

 Druk Green Power Corporation holds 59% equity, Tata Power Company Limited, India 26% and National Pension & Provident Fund of Bhutan the remaining 15% of the equity.
 Asian Development Bank is providing loan of USD 51 million for financing the civil works; RZB, Austria is providing loan of Euro 41.23 million for financing the E&M works, and the NPPF is providing loan of Nu.
 600 million.